Providing The Perfect Solutions For Those Returning Home From Rehab

-Well, let’s first consider the fact that a return home from rehab doesn’t necessarily indicate a full recovery from injury.
+Well, let’s first consider the fact that returning home from rehab doesn’t necessarily indicate a full recovery from injury.
 In fact, it often isn’t the case.
-For recovering individuals who live in homes with various levels (and that’s a lot of us), getting up and down the stairs can be quite the cumbersome task.
+For recovering individuals who live in homes with various levels (and that’s a lot of us), getting up and down the stairs can be quite a cumbersome task.
 This makes one of their most important daily necessities hard to attain.

 How Do Most Attempt to Resolve the “First Floor Problem”?